FAQs: About the Law School

 What are the demographics of the incoming class?

-In the 2013 entering class, 48 percent were women and approximately 29 percent were students of color.
-In addition, we have over 95 different undergraduate institutions and 41 states represented.
-Our students come from varied socioeconomic backgrounds and we have over 45 different undergraduate majors represented in the Class of 2016.
+In the 2014 entering class, 43 percent were women and approximately 35 percent were students of color.
+In addition, we have 100 different undergraduate institutions and 37 states represented.
+Our students come from varied socioeconomic backgrounds and we have over 41 different undergraduate majors represented in the Class of 2017.
 The Admissions Committee believes that diversity adds to the classroom experience and values diversity in every conceivable sense.

 Does the Admissions Committee require work experience prior to law school?